Michael Gahler

-Michael Gahler (born 22 April 1960) is a German diplomat and politician who has been serving as a Member of the European Parliament (MEP) since the 1999 election.
+Heinz Michael Gahler (born 22 April 1960) is a German diplomat and politician who has been serving as a Member of the European Parliament (MEP) since the 1999 election.
 He is a member of the Christian Democratic Union, part of the European People's Party.

 Education and early career

 Gahler studied in Mainz and Dijon (1981–87) before training as a lawyer.
 He joined the Federal Foreign Office in 1990, where he served under ministers Hans-Dietrich Genscher, Klaus Kinkel and Joschka Fischer.
 While in the diplomatic service, he worked on international environmental policy (1991–93) and Germany's bilateral relations with the Baltic states and the Council of the Baltic Sea States.
 Between 1993 and 1995, he was seconded to work for the CDU party headquarters in Bonn.

 Political career

 Gahler has been a politician since 1986, when he won a seat on the city council of Hattersheim.

 Member of the European Parliament, 1999–present

 Gahler was elected to the European Parliament in the 1999 elections.

-Gahler is Vice-President of the Committee on Foreign Affairs.
+Gahler is vice-president of the Committee on Foreign Affairs.
 In this capacity, he is also a member the Democracy Support and Election Coordination Group (DEG), which oversees the Parliament's election observation missions.
 In addition, he serves on the Subcommittee on Human Rights.

 In addition to his committee assignments, Gahler is a member of the Parliament's delegations to the ACP–EU Joint Parliamentary Assembly and the one for relations with Iran.
 During his first term in parliament, he also served as his parliamentary group's rapporteur on Iran.
 In 2014, he was elected chairman of the delegation for relations with the Pan-African Parliament.

 Gahler is also a member of the Democracy Support and Election Coordination Group (DEG), which oversees the Parliament's election observation missions.
 He headed the EU Election Observation Mission during the 2011 election for a constituent assembly, the first vote in after the Tunisian revolution.
 He later led the EU-Election Observer Mission for the general election in Pakistan in 2013.